GridTools/gt4py/CODING_GUIDELINES.md

 ### Ignoring QA errors

 You may ocassionally need to disable checks from _quality assurance_  (QA) tools (e.g. linters, type checkers, etc.) on specific lines because the tool is not able to fully understand why that piece of code is needed.
-This is usually feasible inlining a special comment like `# type: ignore`.
-You should **only** ignore QA errors when you fully understand its cause and it is not reasonable to fix it by rewriting the offending code in a different way.
+This is usually done by a special comment like `# type: ignore`.
+You should **only** ignore QA errors when you fully understand its cause and rewriting it to pass QA checks would actually make it less readable.
 Additionally, you should add a brief comment to make sure anyone else reading the code also understands what is happening there.
 For example:

    ```python
    f = lambda: 'empty'  # noqa: E731  # assign lambda expression for testing